About Kurt Dirks

 Dean, David Eccles School of Business

-Kurt Dirks began serving as Dean of the David Eccles School of Business on July 1, 2024.
-He is known as a prolific and renowned researcher and award-winning professor.
+Kurt Dirks is Dean of the David Eccles School of Business and Professor of Leadership at the University of Utah.
+He joined the U on July 1, 2024.
+He is an experienced academic leader, a renowned researcher, and award-winning professor.
 His academic expertise is on the topics of leadership and trust within organizations.

 Prior to coming to the University of Utah, Dirks was the Bank of America Professor of Leadership at the Olin Business School at Washington University in St. Louis.
 Earlier in his career, he was on the faculty of the University of Illinois at Urbana-Champaign and at Simon Fraser University in Vancouver, Canada.

-In addition to serving as a faculty member, Dirks served in multiple senior leadership roles at WashU, including stints as acting provost, senior advisor to the chancellor for leadership, vice chancellor of international affairs, and at the business school as senior associate dean and interim dean.
+He served in multiple senior leadership roles at WashU, including stints as acting provost, senior advisor to the chancellor for leadership, vice chancellor of international affairs, and at the business school as senior associate dean and interim dean.
+This included founding the Bauer Leaders Academy at WashU, the Bauer Leadership Center at the Olin Business School, and developing the IITB-WashU EMBA program in India.

-Dirks’ research on trust has been published in leading scholarly outlets such as the Journal of Applied Psychology, the Academy of Management Journal, Organization Science, and the Academy of Management Review, and has been covered in popular media such as the New York Times, the Washington Post, Los Angeles Times, Business Week, Fortune, and CNN.com.
-According to Google Scholar, Dirks’ work has been cited nearly 27,000 times, which is among the top 2% of scholars in the field.
+As a scholar, Dirks’ research on trust has been published in leading scholarly outlets such as the Journal of Applied Psychology, the Academy of Management Journal, Organization Science, and the Academy of Management Review, and has been covered in popular media such as the New York Times, the Washington Post, Los Angeles Times, Business Week, Fortune, and CNN.com.
+According to Google Scholar, Dirks’ work has been cited over 30,000 times, which is among the top 2% of scholars in the field.